 Computer interfaced experimental work is provided in both the introductory and upper-level laboratories.

-The Maine Lakes Resource Center provides laboratory and dock space on Great Pond, Belgrades Lakes, Maine to support our field programs.
+The 7 Lakes Alliance provides laboratory and dock space on Great Pond, Belgrades Lakes, Maine to support our field programs.
 Floating laboratories (pontoon boats) with full navigation and water sampling equipment supports geochemical studies of nearby lakes.
 A research buoy provides real-time data on lake water quality streamed live from our web servers at Colby.